aspleym/TMM4275-Assignment-2/README.md

 ## Usage

-The website _Wall-E_ is able to read imported _csv_-files made by a user, or use premade templates of different complexities to load a Maze.
+The website _Wall-E_ is able to read imported csv-files made by a user, or use premade templates of different complexities, to load a Maze.

-If the user imports a csv, the file will be stored on the server.
-The predmate templates are already stored on the server.
+If the user imports a csv-file, the file will be stored on the server.
+The premade templates are already stored on the server.

 When the user clicks _Generate Trajectory_ the page will generate a welding trajectory for the given maze.
 The trajectory will be stored on the fuseki server.

-A DFA generator will read the trajectory from the server and make a DFA file with the trajectory and the maze.
+A DFA generator will read the trajectory from the fuseki server and make a DFA-file displaying the trajectory and the maze.

-The user will be redirected to _order.html_ where it will be possible to download the generated DFA file
+The user will be redirected to _order.html_ where it is possible to download the generated DFA-file

 ### Create your own maze

-- Open the excel document located at `Maze/Template.xlsx`
+- Open the excel document located at `Maze/Template.xlsx`.
-- 1 represents open areas, while -1 represent walls
+- 1 represents open areas, while -1 represent walls.
-- The numbers can be changed to make your own maze
+- These numbers can be changed to make your own maze.
-- If you higlight a cell, and drags the small square in the bootom right corner, the number in the cell will be copied to the area you drag it over.
-This can be used to quikcly create or remove walls.
+- If you highlight a cell, and drag the small square in the bottom right corner, the number in the cell will be copied to the area you drag it over.
+This can be used to quickly create or remove walls.
-- NOTE: cell (0,0) must be 1 as the pathfinding algorithm starts in this corner
+- NOTE: cell (0,0) must be 1 as the pathfinding algorithm starts in this corner.
+If you block this square, the algorithm will not find a trajectory.
-- When you are done, select _save as_ and chose _.csv_ as file type
+- When you are done, select _save as_ and choose _.csv_ as file type.
+Quickly open the file in notepad and make sure the numbers are seperated with semicolons `;`.
-- This file can now be imported to Wall-E
+- This file can now be imported to Wall-E.

 ## Examples